 Allow me to explain why the task of planning a Napa vacation can appear daunting for those visiting Napa for the very first time.
-From figuring out decent accommodations on a budget (which is a little challenging in this expensive part of California) to where to go wine tasting without appointments to what else to do when not wine tasting-there are so many things to keep in mind while planning a weekend at Napa that it can seem quite a bit of a task to plan a hassle-free vacation.
+From figuring out decent accommodations on a budget (which is tricky in this expensive part of California) to where to go wine tasting without appointments to what else to do when not wine tasting-there are so many things to keep in mind while planning a weekend at Napa that it can seem quite a bit of a task to plan a hassle-free vacation.

 From where to stay in Napa Valley to the best wineries to visit as a first timer, the best time to visit Napa valley to everything else that you should be doing when in California’s wine country, this guide has it all, thanks to my multiple wine guzzling visits.

 As a bonus treat for dog parents like me, I have also included information on pet friendly things to do in Napa, dog friendly hotels in Napa valley and dog friendly wineries wherever possible.
 In a nutshell, consider this post as your intro to Napa and let’s get started!

 Disclaimer: This post may contain some affiliate links.
 Clicking on them may earn me a small commission at no extra cost to you for the product.
 Thank you!